EricLWang/self/Codex.md

 * Hyperrealism, Radical Open-mindedness, and Determination are the key drivers of velocity for productive change.

 #### ii.
 Mindfulness
 * It is impossible to ever occupy any moment but the present.
-(Wherever you go, there you are)
 * Your character is not the person you are in those "special" or "extraordinary" moments, but in the most mundane parts of your life, when you're not even thinking.
 * You only have to be truly, intensely serious about a couple of things in life.
 Taking that to heart frees you to be silly, carefree, and fun-loving towards everything else.
 * The physical world around you is always better than the virtual one in your pocket.
-* One of the best things you can do is to give yourself advice as a 3rd party observer, as if speaking to a close friend.
-Then taking it.
+* One of the best things you can do is to give yourself advice as a 3rd party observer, as if speaking to a close friend, then taking it.
 * Life only has the potential to be awesome and incredible if it is also sometimes shitty and horrible.

 #### iii.
 People
-* Every stranger is a friend waiting to happen, until they prove otherwise [People are inherently good].
+* Every stranger is a friend waiting to happen, until they prove otherwise **[People are inherently good]**.
 * A true friendship cannot be forged without conflict.
 * Accountability is strongest in pairs
 * Viewing your relationships as a graph, the sum of **[# of edges * weight]** is a strong indicator for happiness and fulfillment, and should be prioritized.